sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 dataset after extracting data epochs, select item <span style="color: brown">Edit → Select epoch/event</span> in the menu, and then enter (in the pop-up window below) 'rt' in the *Event type* field, then select *Keep only selected events and remove all other events* instead of *Remove epochs not referenced by any event*.
-Press *OK* to create a new data set.
+Press *Ok* to create a new data set.
 Note:
 This daughter (and its future child datasets, if any) contains no trace (except in *EEG.urevent*) of all the events that actually occurred during the experiment but were erased by this process.